Where to Go Every Month of the Year for Better Weather, Fewer Crowds, and the Most Value

 December: Dubrovnik, Croatia

-Forget mother of dragons: In December, Dubrovnik is all about the mother of Jesus, as the Game of Thrones–famed filming hub is festooned with a Mitteleuropa-style Christmas in its cobbled old town.
-Come here to taste local delicacies (look for orahnjaca, a yeasty walnut roll cake) and soak up the ambience with outdoor concerts, carol singing, and plenty of souvenirs.
+In December, Dubrovnik is festooned with a Mitteleuropa-style Christmas in its cobbled old town.
+Come to the Dubrovnik Winter Festival to taste local delicacies (look for orahnjaca, a yeasty walnut roll cake) and soak up the ambiance with outdoor concerts, carol singing, and plenty of souvenirs.

-December 6 is a highlight of the calendar—it’s St. Nicholas Day, when Santa leaves gifts for good kids, and the hairy demon Krampus instead leaves a stick or two for anyone who’s been naughty.
+December 6 is a highlight of the calendar—it’s St. Nicholas Day, when Santa leaves gifts for good kids, and the hairy demon Krampus leaves a stick or two for anyone who’s been naughty.
 Stay around until New Year’s Eve, and you can celebrate with a three-day music festival that climaxes with a symphony performance on January 1.
-All that, and the weather is likely to remain balmy enough that you won’t need anything more than a light sweater.
+Winter in Dubrovnik is cold, so come well prepared with warm, waterproof clothing and shoes so you can stay outdoors and truly enjoy the colorful holiday installations.

-The 19-room Pucić Palace in the heart of the old town is a chance to channel your inner aristocrat, whether Hapsburg or Targaryen—think heavy drapes, marble bathrooms, and antique furniture.
-From $202
+The 19-room Pucić Palace in the heart of the old town offers a chance to channel your inner aristocrat, whether Hapsburg or Targaryen—think heavy drapes, marble bathrooms, and antique furniture.
+The hotel is a minute walk from Luza Square, where Dubrovnik’s main Christmas market is set up from late November through January 6.

-This article was originally published in 2022 and most recently updated on August 23, 2024, with current information.
+This article was originally published in 2022 and most recently updated on August 1, 2025, with current information.
+Sophie Friedman contributed to the reporting of this story.

 From Our Partners